Disclosure: This post is underwritten by Pigeon Forge Snow. All text and opinions are my own.

 Are Reservations Required?
 Do I Buy Snow Tubing Tickets in Advance?

 You can come anytime without making reservations, which is helpful while on vacation.
 Or, you can make reservations on their website if you prefer for a particular date.
-We don’t like to commit to a tight schedule when we are vacationing.
-We ended up going around dinner time after a late lunch from 6 pm to 8 pm, and it was perfect timing because we barely had to wait at all.
+We don’t like to commit to a tight schedule when we vacation.
+We ended up going around dinner time after a late lunch from 6 pm to 8 pm, and it was perfect timing because we barely had to wait.
 You can either purchase your tickets online or when you walk in the door.

 Do You Need to Rent Specialized Equipment to Snow Tube?

 There is no specialized equipment needed other than the tube that is provided.
-You simply grab your tube and head up the automatic incline that carries you to the top.
-From there, you stand in line and choose one of the open slots.
+You grab your tube and head up the automatic incline that carries you to the top.
+You stand in line and choose one of the open slots.
 It was super fun to go down with friends so that we could race against each other.